 4. Mix in eggs rigorously until a silky consistency.

 5. Add walnuts and almond meal and combine well.

-6. Bake for 22 minutes ONLY then allow to cool for hours until you cut it (as it will be undercooked) or freeze and then cut it once cooled.
+6. Bake for 25 minutes then allow to cool for hours until you cut it (as it will be undercooked) or freeze and then cut it once cooled.

 7. Serve cold, like fudge, or warm it up and serve with ice cream.

 Thanks for the support…forque was deleted and I have lost a lot of stuff from my original site.
 This is my new site.
 Sorry it is not so fancy and all that, but hey, I am back and ready to offer more recipes and stories in an easier to navigate format!